Gxwhipp/Fitnite-Topology-Enumeration/README.md

         f( 8):       642779354    67.411
         Elapsed Time = 5 sec (0:00:05)

-These results and all following results were obtained on an Intel Core i5 6600K with 4 cores.
+These results and all following results were obtained from a C language program running on an Intel Core i5 6600K with 4 cores running.

 The Basic Execution Mode only utilitize a single thread and one core regardless of how many cores are available.